dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 Likewise, using Kagi in a Private Browsing window requires a Private Session Link, a URL that can be found in your Kagi settings, which needs to be entered into the plugin.
 It's easy when following instructions, but otherwise may be unintuitive for those who like to plow ahead without reading documentation.

-Setting Kagi as your default search engine for Safari on iOS also involves a browser plugin.
+Setting Kagi as your default search engine for Safari on iOS also involves a mobile browser plugin.
 I got this to work immediately, but David Pierce at *The Verge* mentioned that [he's had trouble doing the same](https://www.theverge.com/23896415/kagi-search-google-meta-quest-3-chatgpt-macos-sonoma-installer-newsletter).
 I guess YMMV?

 ## Should you switch?
 A paid search engine is definitely a luxury item that's not for everyone.
 Free search democratizes the internet, and will always be a necessary.
 But I'm happy that there's now a viable alternative that has a more traditional business-to-consumer monetization structure.